 Yes.
 We will be tracking the performance of each team, so if you plan on joint-fundraising it's vital we know so we can correctly allocate your fundraising to your team's record.

 Please contact us on 0300 200 1244 or email email@example.com to let us know if you are joint fundraisers.

-Please make sure that you set the page up in your name, rather than the team name, in order that the money you raise is allocated to your record.
+Please make sure that you set the page up in your name, rather than the team name.
+This will guarantee that the money you raise is allocated to your record.

-Alternatively, you can search for 'Trailtrekker 2014' under 'Find a fundraising event' or 'Join an organised event' and then set up your page.
+Alternatively, you can search for 'Trailwalker 2015' under 'Find a fundraising event' or 'Join an organised event' and then set up your page.